Management and Security powered by Landesk

 Process for configuring a ruleset

 Rulesets contain a collection of associated alerts, actions, and time filters.
 As you configure a ruleset, you'll define multiple action tasks and time filters that can be reused.
-The general procedure for configuring a ruleset includes the following steps:

 Click here for an example of how to configure a ruleset.